 If you think your child may be slow in developing or have trouble seeing or hearing properly it's important you speak to your:

 - nursery or pre-school keyworker or special educational needs coordinator (SENCO)

-- local child development clinic or Sure Start Children's Centre.
+- local child development clinic or Sure Start Children's Centres.

 An Early Years SEND banding document is available to help identify the provision required to support children with Additional and Special Educational Needs and Disabilities (ASEND